 2. Think Cameras are Able to Multitask

 Cameras are not able to multitask.
 You need to decide what task you want your camera to perform when considering the placement.
-People often forget the camera cannot pick up someone’s face, license plate, and the house across the street all at once, and will place their camera without planning ahead.
+People often forget the camera cannot pick up someone’s face, license plate, and the house across the street all at once, if they don’t have a plan of where to place home security cameras ahead.
 Preparing a home security camera placement diagram is important so that every camera plays its biggest role.

 3. Place Cameras at the Highest Point

-Many people place their cameras at the highest point of their property, thinking it will give them the largest picture possible.
+Many people place their cameras at the highest point of their property, thinking it is the best site to put CCTV camera to view full place.
 While it will give you a larger view, you will not get a very detailed look at any criminal’s features.
 You may catch just a figure on the camera instead of being able to identify a person, unless you install a PTZ security camera, which sees details as well as large view angles without damaging the video quality.

 4. Use Cameras without a Wide Dynamic Range at Doorways and Windows